Open Access publishing

 Do these agreements not offer you the possibility to publish your publication open access?
 TU Delft Library can help you by paying (part of) the costs from the Open Access Fund, which has existed since 2008.

 Important Funders such as NWO, ERC and the European Union demand that open access should be published by their funded research.
-These requirements will be tightened by Plan-S from 2021 onwards Important open access sources.
+These requirements have been tightened by Plan-S from 2021 onwards Important open access sources.

-- OpenAire – European science platform with access to 51,7 million publications from 3.000 repositories
+- OpenAire – European science platform with access to 58,2 million open access publications

 - EngrXiv, preprint platform of engineering.
 TU Delft is an official sponsor of EngrXiv